Tracealyzer for FreeRTOS

 Application Logging

-State transitions can also be logged and displayed in a logic analyzer view where multiple state variables are shown over time.
+For example, state transitions can be logged and displayed in a “logic analyzer” view and as a state diagram.
 The result can be shown within the trace view (as shown on the left) or summarized as a state graph (on the right), making it easy to spot incorrect behavior.

 How it works

-Tracealyzer for FreeRTOS relies on the Percepio TraceRecorder library, available on Github under the Apache 2.0 license.
-This is integrated in your project within a few minutes by following the Getting Started guide for FreeRTOS.
-Also make sure to read the Tracealyzer user manual to learn how to connect and record traces (see the Help menu).
+Tracealyzer for FreeRTOS relies on the Percepio TraceRecorder, included with the application and also available on Github under the Apache 2.0 license.
+This is integrated in your project within a few minutes by following the Getting Started guides.

 Stay informed.